Code-dot-mil/code.mil/implementation-guide.md

 implication is made when using trademarks owned by others, DoD should be relatively safe.
 More on this can be found in **Legal analysis - software protection & release mechanisms**, below.
-To help protect DoD IP, all DoD- developed software SHOULD use the name of your agency, or a recognized abbreviation, in its name.
+To help protect DoD IP, all DoD- developed software should use the name of your agency, or a recognized abbreviation, in its name.

 Copyright is another form of IP that can give owners a method of control over